hjr0312/hjr0312/README.md

 ###

 <h2 align="left">About me</h2>
-I am a Business Intelligence and Analytics Senior with experience defining KPI frameworks, building strategic roadmaps, and delivering data solutions in **Agile environments**.
+I am a <b>Business Intelligence and Analytics Senior</b> with experience defining <b>KPI frameworks</b>, building strategic roadmaps, and delivering data solutions in <b>Agile environments</b>.
 Skilled in SQL, Tableau, Power BI, and Databricks, with a record of aligning stakeholders, scoping requirements, and delivering actionable insights that drive institutional and operational outcomes.
-Adept at partnering with **C-Suite** executives and ** cross-functional teams ** to define metrics, document processes, and deliver high-impact reporting solutions in education and technology settings.
+Adept at partnering with <b>C-Suite executives</b> and <b>cross-functional teams</b> to define metrics, document processes, and deliver high-impact reporting solutions in Edtech.
 <br>
 <br>
 I graduated in 2017 with my UG in Management Information Systems and achieved my Masters Degree a few years later in Data Analytics.